ZILosoft/mattermost-reply/README.md

 ## Current UX

-- Click `Цитата` on a post to quote the whole message.
+- Click `Quote` on a post to quote the whole message.
-- Select text inside a post body to get a small `Цитата` popup.
+- Select text inside a post body to get a small `Quote` popup.
 - Multiple quotes can be added one after another before sending.
 - The plugin avoids showing the popup on author names and other non-message UI text.